9hafidz6/main1/docs/UserGuide.md

 #### 3.3.2 Removing Ingredient

-User needs to enter `b` in the menu first.
 To remove an ingredient from the IngredientsList, user needs to execute command below:

 To remove an ingredient from the IngredientsList, the user needs to execute command below: